-Brandon Thibodeaux is a photographer based in Houston, TX, who creates portraits in the documentary tradition.
+Brandon Thibodeaux is a photographer and educator based in Houston, TX, who creates portraits in the documentary tradition.
 In addition to his assignment work and creative commissions, he explores life in the American South.
-He is also a guest instructor with the Santa Fe Photographic and Maine Media Workshops, as well as both the Houston and Los Angeles Centers of Photography.
+He is a guest instructor with the Santa Fe Photographic and Maine Media Workshops, as well as both the Houston and Los Angeles Centers of Photography.

 His project, In That Land of Perfect Day, has been featured by numerous publications including American Photo Magazine, B+W Magazine, Garden &Gun, PDN, Port Magazine, Oxford American, The New York Times Lens Blog, Time.com and The Washington Post.

-His work is included in the Museum of Fine Arts, Houston, the High Museum of Art, the Museum of Photographic Arts, the Ogden Museum of Southern Art, and various private collections.
+His work is included in the Museum of Fine Arts, Houston, the High Museum of Art, Atlanta, the Museum of Photographic Arts, San Diego, the Ogden Museum of Southern Art, New Orleans, and various private collections.

 Clients & Publications